Toronto Housing Market Outlook 2026

 Will Toronto housing prices go up in 2025?

-Will Toronto’s housing market crash?
+Will Toronto’s housing market crash in 2025?

 A market crash is unlikely, but affordability challenges will continue.
 Due to limited inventory and sustained demand, the market is expected to remain competitive.